Happy Alberta Day, fellow 'Albertians'! But don't count on having two days off in September

 The Star, which always celebrated Confederation as a great cause, has retreated from our virtual shores, leaving behind only a small bureau or two -- the journalistic equivalents of a couple of consulates.

-And Alberta Day, according to Kenney's pronouncement this morning, is an actual thing.
-"Our government has officially declared September 1st as Alberta Day to celebrate our great province and all that makes us, as our provincial motto says, strong and free," he said in a statement sent to media this morning.
-The occasion is not yet acknowledged in an official way on the government's website, however.
+And Alberta Day, according to Mr. Kenney's pronouncement last month, is now an actual thing.
+"Our government has officially declared September 1st as Alberta Day to celebrate our great province and all that makes us, as our provincial motto says, strong and free," he said in the statement just before Labour Day.

 Kenney failed to mention that Alberta became a province in Confederation by a benevolent act of the Canadian Parliament in 1905, choosing instead to focus on what he called "the protracted fight to wrestle ownership of our own natural resources from the federal government in 1930."
 The negotiations leading up to the Alberta Natural Resources Act of 1930 and those affecting other western provinces were protracted.
 A fight?
 Maybe not so much.